quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 Follow these steps to ensure that everything is working as expected:

-1. In the Quix Portal, navigate to `Data Explorer`
+1. In the Quix Portal, navigate to `Data Explorer`.

-2. Ensure you are on the `Live data` tab
+2. Ensure you are on the `Live data` tab.

-3. Under `Select a topic` select `phone-data`
+3. Under `Select a topic` select `phone-data`.

 4. Under `select streams` select the active stream.
-This should be the only stream that exists
+This should be the only stream that exists.

-5. Under `select parameters or events` select gForceX, gForceY and gForceZ
+5. Under `select parameters or events` select `gForceX`, `gForceY` and `gForceZ`.

 6. The waveform view should display the live g-force data from your phone.

-7. Move or gently shake your phone and notice that the waveform reflects whatever movement your phone is experiencing
+7. Move or gently shake your phone and notice that the waveform reflects whatever movement your phone is experiencing.

 !!! success
 	You have connected the Quix Tracker app to your workspace and verified the connection using the Live Data Explorer.

 ## CSV data

-If you don’t have an Android device or you’d rather just stream some data we’ve provided then this is the data source for you!
+If you don’t have an Android device, or you’d rather stream some data provided for you, then use this data source.

 Follow these instructions to deploy the data source:

-1. In the Quix Library, select `Python` under languages and `Source` under pipeline stage
+1. In the Quix Library, select `Python` under languages and `Source` under pipeline stage.

-2. In the search box enter `Empty template`
+2. In the search box enter `Empty template`.

-3. On `Empty template - Source`, click `Preview code` then `Edit code`
+3. On `Empty template`, click `Preview code` then `Edit code`.

-4. Change the `Name` field to `CSV data source`
+4. Change the `Name` field to `CSV data source`.

-5. Change the `output` field to `phone-data`
+5. Change the `output` field to `phone-data`.

-6. Click `Save as project`
+6. Click `Save as project`.

-7. Open the requirements.txt file and add `urllib3` to a new line
+7. Open the `requirements.txt` file and add `urllib3` to a new line.

 8. Open the `main.py` file and replace the code with the following code: